Talking tough, Netanyahu walks cautiously in Gaza conflict

 Netanyahu has had famously testy ties with U.S. President Barack Obama and he was accused by some Democrats of trying to undermine Obama’s re-election bid.

-Dire predictions in the media that Netanyahu would suffer payback did not materialize during the conflict, with Obama fully endorsing what he called Israel’s right to self-defence.
+Dire predictions in the media that Netanyahu would suffer payback did not materialize during the conflict, with Obama fully endorsing what he called Israel’s right to self-Defense.

 When Obama later said it was “preferable” to avoid an escalation, Netanyahu swiftly adopted the same language to show there was no daylight between the two leaders.